Live Webinar for Therapists. Complete both sessions for 5 Contact Hours (.5 CEUs)

 She has no relevant non-financial relationships to disclose.

-Chelsea Steinberg receives an honorarium from Education Resources, Inc.
+Chelsea Elkind receives an honorarium from Education Resources, Inc.

 She has no relevant non-financial relationships to disclose.